TalentAgile/Specflow.TestContextInjector/Readme.md

 ## Credits

 This code comes from all other the web from people having the same issues.
-Consider it as a ready to use solution for your currnt projects.
+Consider it as a ready to use solution for your current projects.